-2) The grass is always greener.
+2) The grass is always greener…

 When you’re being recruited, a company highlights all the awesome things about the job and the company.
-They also do their best to hide any dirty laundry.
-I’m sure you’ve done this yourself when recruiting; we all want to put our best foot forward.
+They also do their best to hide any less-than-desirable aspects.

-Unfortunately, this means that a new job is always super appealing after you’re frustrated at your current job.
+Unfortunately, when you’re frustrated at your current job, this gives any new job you’re scouting more appealing than it actually is.
 Most companies are dysfunctional in their own unique ways, so what was wrong at one job will not be a problem at the next.

-The Bottom Line: Once people are looking, they’ll be enchanted by the attractive pitches they’re receiving and word will spread to their coworkers.
+Takeaway: Once people are looking, they’ll be enchanted by the attractive pitches they’re receiving and word will spread to their coworkers.

 3) Friends are a double-edged sword.

 It’s great when people recruit a friend to your company or team.
 It saves you a lot of money and time sifting through foreign resumes and questioning if they’re a culture fit.

 A few weeks later, by random chance, I was walking down the street and someone from the startup Jeff was at struck up a conversation with me.
 When I mentioned I knew Jeff worked there, I found out he had actually just left.
 The double-edged sword struck again.

-4) Their departure is a wake up call.
+4) Their departure is a wake-up call.

 They may ask themselves, “If they’re leaving, maybe I should too,” or, “If he got that kind of offer, I wonder what I could get?”
-This means that even people that weren’t at risk can become a risk just out of curiosity or a fear that, “the rats are leaving a sinking ship.”
+This means that even people that weren’t at risk can become a risk just out of curiosity or the fear that, “the rats are leaving a sinking ship.”

-The Bottom Line: When someone leaves for another job, it makes everyone else on the team re-evaluate their situation and consider at least looking around.
+Takeaway: When someone leaves for another job, it makes everyone else on the team re-evaluate their situation and consider at least looking around.
 For some, that can mean simply opening one of 20 recruiter emails they get every day.

 5) Momentum takes time to build and time to stop.

 Problems build up over time.
 They grow and spread the longer they linger.
-Fixing big problems is one of the hardest things for a manager to deal with; it can consume much of your time and prevent you from getting in front of other small problems, among other things.
+Fixing problems is one of the hardest things for a manager to deal with.
+A big enough issue can consume much of your time and prevent you from getting in front of other small problems, among other things.